kasdihacene/BlogCreator4Engineer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

+> For the first time you have to install all angular packages

+        > npm install
+        > ng serve [OPTION]

+        ## [OPTION] : by default the development mode will be fired else --prod to get the configuration set for production

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.